Skip to main content

 3. Access OLake UI

-Forward the UI service port to your local machine:
+Forward the UI service port to local machine:

 kubectl port-forward svc/olake-ui 8000:8000